-Cisco Media Services Interface provides a Microsoft Windows service that works with Cisco Prime Collaboration Manager and Cisco Medianet-enabled routers to ensure that the application can send audio-visual media on your network with minimum latency and packet loss.
-The application checks for this service before sending audio-visual media on the network.
-Flow information is provided to the Cisco Media Services Interface by the application if it is installed.
-The service then signals the network so that routers classify the flow and provide priority to the application traffic.
-Audio-visual media is sent normally across the network if this service is not installed.
+Cisco Media Services Interface provides a Microsoft Windows service that works with Cisco Prime Collaboration Manager and Cisco Medianet-enabled routers to ensure that Cisco UC Integration for Microsoft Lync can send audio media and video media on your network with minimum latency or packet loss.

+Before Cisco UC Integration for Microsoft Lync sends audio media or video media, it checks for Cisco Media Services Interface.

+- If the service exists on the computer, Cisco UC Integration for Microsoft Lync provides flow information to Cisco Media Services Interface.
+The service then signals the network so that routers classify the flow and provide priority to the Cisco UC Integration for Microsoft Lync traffic. - If the service does not exist, Cisco UC Integration for Microsoft Lync does not use it and sends audio media and video media as normal.

+Cisco UC Integration for Microsoft Lync checks for Cisco Media Services Interface for each audio call or video call.